 These flowers, as in their causes, sleep.

-In the first stanza of this piece the speaker begins by asking his listener to stop asking him “where Jove bestows…the fading rose” after June.
-Jove is a reference to the Roman God Jupiter, also know as Zeus to the Greeks.
+In the first stanza of ‘A Song: Ask me no more where Jove bestows’, the speaker begins by asking his listener to stop asking him “where Jove bestows…the fading rose” after June.
+Jove is a reference to the Roman God Jupiter, also known as Zeus to the Greeks.
 More simply, when the seasons change and the roses die, where does their beauty go?

 The speaker gives an answer, one that is idealistic and complimentary towards the listener.
 He tells her that the rose becomes embodied within her own beauty.
 The beauty transitions to her while the roses “sleep.”
 Her loveliness has a connection to the wider world that transcends time.